 Among the many prime emails that flooded Amazon’s customers’ inboxes during 2019’s prime day, one stood out.

-Amazon informed customers that they had discovered that Align dietary supplements supplied to many innocent customers, were actually fake and potentially harmful.
+Amazon informed customers that they had discovered that Align Dietary Product Brand supplements supplied to many innocent customers, were actually fake and potentially harmful.

 Align is a Procter & Gamble brand and was being counterfeited by a third party seller on Amazon who was duping innocent customers into purchasing potentially harmful knockoff dietary supplements.
 A few months later, Nutramax Laboratories warned their customers that fake Avmacol supplements were being sold on Amazon and could be extremely toxic.